 What are the possible side effects of Methotrexate?Side effects cannot be anticipated.
 If any develop or change in intensity, tell your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking this drug.

-Side effects may include: cancer of the lymphatic system (lymphoma); kidney damage; lower white cells, red cells, and platelets in your blood; liver damage; lung disease; infections; severe anemia; severe skin reactions and rashes
+Side effects may include: cancer of the lymphatic system (lymphoma); kidney damage; lower white blood cells, red blood cells, and platelets in your blood; liver damage; lung disease; infections; severe anemia; severe skin reactions and rashes

-Can I receive Methotrexate if I am pregnant or breastfeeding?Methotrexate should not be taken if you are pregnant, plan to become pregnant, or are breastfeeding.
+Can I receive Methotrexate if I am pregnant or breastfeeding?Methotrexate should not be used if you are pregnant, plan to become pregnant, or are breastfeeding.
 Men who are taking Methotrexate should not get their partners pregnant for at least 3 months after last taking Methotrexate.

 What should I do if I miss a dose of Methotrexate?If you forget to take a dose of Methotrexate, ask your doctor if and when you should take your next dose.